-1 On the Notion of Order
+1. On the notion of order

-As will often be observed, not only words or constituents referring to 'objects' can occur as the grammatical complement of some verbs, but also constituents that refer to an 'act' or a 'fact'.
-In Vendler (1972) a classification of verbs of English is presented in which the content of (objects of) performative verbs (such as say, state and the like) is compared to that of verbs expressing their mental counterparts, that is, verbs that denote a mental act (such as notice, find out) or a mental state (such as know, think, believe).
+As will often be observed, not only words or constituents referring to "objects" can occur as the grammatical complement of some verbs, but also constituents that refer to an "act" or a "fact".
+In Vendler (1972) a classification of verbs of English is presented in which the content of (objects of) performative verbs (such as say, state, and the like) is compared to that of verbs expressing their mental counterparts, that is, verbs that denote a mental act (such as notice, find out) or a mental state (such as know, think, believe).
 The common denominator within this classification is that these verbs (basically) express propositions (facts).
 It is this classification which has functioned as a guideline for the present analysis, both because it provides some terminology as well as because of the insight that facts are, roughly speaking, mostly about acts.
 Therefore, I felt safe in assuming that most verbs that can be used to convey some fact, can also be used to express an act (but not reversely).

-Previous work of Vendler (1967) has had some impact on the development of the linguistic framework of Functional Grammar (henceforth FG), especially with respect to the notion of 'entity order'.
-For the description of linguistic expressions FG (cf. Dik, 1989; Hengeveld, 1989; Siewierska, 1991) has adopted a multilevel hierarchy, in which each level is the domain of a specific linguistic entity: within a speech act (E), a propositional content (X) is communicated, which in turn describes a certain state of affairs (e), in which one or more individuals (x) are involved.
+Previous work by Vendler (1967) has had some impact on the development of the linguistic framework of Functional Grammar (henceforth FG), especially with respect to the notion of "entity order".
+For the description of linguistic expressions FG (cf. Dik 1989; Hengeveld 1989; Siewierska 1991) has adopted a multilevel hierarchy, in which each level is the domain of a specific linguistic entity: Within a speech act (E), a propositional content (X) is communicated, which in turn describes a certain state of affairs (e), in which one or more individuals (x) are involved.
 This hierarchy can be understood as a system of building blocks (structural units) and on each level (or layer) a certain type of entity is construed.
-On the highest level the speech act, a fourth order entity, is represented, the linguistic expression of which is the clause: the actual utterance.
-This clause contains a proposition, a third order entity, which can be considered as a 'Possible Fact' (cf. Dik, 1989:248).
-A typical property of third order entities is that they can be 'conveyed' by verbs such as say, mention, state, claim and the like, and they can be subject of belief, knowledge, thought, and recollection, which is expressed by verbs such as believe, know, think, and remember.
+On the highest level the speech act, a fourth-order entity, is represented, the linguistic expression of which is the clause:

+The actual utterance.
+This clause contains a proposition, a third-order entity, which can be considered as a "Possible Fact" (cf. Dik 1989: 248).
+A typical property of third-order entities is that they can be "conveyed" by verbs such as say, mention, state, claim and the like, and they can be the subject of belief, knowledge, thought, and recollection, which is expressed by verbs such as believe, know, think, and remember.
 Furthermore, Possible Facts (propositions) can be evaluated in terms of truth values.
-Propositions are built up by predications, second order entities, which describe a certain state of affairs (or 'event', cf. Dik, 1989: 248).
-This type of entities can be said to occur, take place, begin, last, and end, and they can be perceived: seen, watched, felt, heard etcetera.
+Propositions are built up by predications, second-order entities, which describe a certain state of affairs (or "event", cf. Dik 1989: 248).
+This type of entities can be said to occur, take place, begin, last, and end, and they can be perceived: seen, watched, felt, heard, etc.

-As will become clear in the sections below, linguistic expressions (in casu: embedded clauses) in Turkish that refer to a fact (proposition - third order entity) may differently be structured than those that refer to an act (event - second order entity).
+As will become clear in the sections below, linguistic expressions (in casu: Embedded clauses) in Turkish that refer to a fact (proposition-third-order entity) may be differently structured than those that refer to an act (event-second-order entity).
 These differences are assumed to be lexically specified for verbs that can take an embedded clause as an object.

-In terms of generative aspects, the notion of entity order is not only relevant for linguistic expressions that are 'under construction', but also lexical material other than verbs can be assumed to be specified for 'order'.
+In terms of generative aspects, the notion of entity order is not only relevant for linguistic expressions that are "under construction", but also lexical material other than verbs can be assumed to be specified for "order".
 In this way it can be explained, for instance, that some words can be combined with temporal expressions, whereas others cannot.
-Consider the following classical example:
+Consider the following classic example: